Niall-OLeary/Logistical-Analysis-of-Mandated-Appointments/README.md

 </details>

 2. **Logistic Regression Model**:
-   - I employed two logistic regression models to evaluate the effect of mandatory attendance on program outcomes and attendance rates.
+   - I employed two logistic regression models to evaluate the effect of mandatory attendance on programme outcomes and attendance rates.
    - The independent variable in both models was Mandated (mandatory vs. voluntary).
    - The dependant variables were Job_Outcome and Attendance_Improvement.
 <details>